Deep Feature Deformation Weights: Related Work

 \subsection{Properties of Handle-Based Methods}

 Most methods have abided by a set of desirable properties for handle-based deformation.
 As outlined by OptCtrlPoints~\cite{kim2023optctrlpoints}, these properties are: \begin{enumerate} \item Identity: The original shape must be reconstructed under zero movement of shape handles. \item Locality: The deformation produced by each individual handle must be local and smooth. \item Closed-form: The deformed shape is a closed-form expression of the target point transformations \item Flexibility: The deformation handles and function is defined without any additional information about the shape (e.g. skeleton hierarchy). \end{enumerate} We agree with properties 1,3,4 but argue that locality is not essential.
 Rather, deformations may be global as long as they are smooth.
-Locality may be preferred depending on the user's intent, but allowing handles to produce global deformations opens up the possibility of modeling while preserving semantic shape properties, such as symmetries, feature correspondences, or perceptual plausibility.
-We are not the first work to demonstrate that such deformations could be desirable.
-DeepMetaHandles \cite{liu2021deepmetahandles} and APAP \cite{yoo2024plausible} are methods which produce global deformations under similar motivations of semantic-awareness.
+Locality may be preferred depending on the user's intent, but allowing global deformations opens up the possibility of modeling with \emph{semantics} -- editing while preserving shape symmetries (visual/intrinsic/extrinsic) and global structure/function.
+As explained in the previous section, we are not the first work to demonstrate that such deformations could be desirable.

-Another attribute missing from the current desiderata is the computational complexity of computing the weights and deformations.
-All cited works require solving an optimization problem to either obtain the weights or the final deformation.
-This is a fundamental bottleneck towards achieving a real-time deformation system that allows rapid handle updates.
-OptCtrlPoints~\cite{kim2023optctrlpoints} takes an important step towards reducing the bottleneck, but does not resolve the fundamental issue that an optimization problem must be solved with each update to the control handle set.

-Our proposed method suggests that this handle-based recomputation is not necessary, or at least can be made trivially fast through neural networks.
-By simply assigning weights in terms of feature distances, we bypass the need to solve large linear systems or undergo an optimization loop.
+We propose two more desiderata: efficient compute under changing handles and mesh resolution.
+All cited works require solving an optimization problem to obtain either the weights or the final deformation.
+These works also scale poorly -- at best quadratically with vertex count.
+This is a fundamental bottleneck towards real-time deformation, as users will frequently iterate over handles.
+OptCtrlPoints~\cite{kim2023optctrlpoints} takes an important step towards reducing the bottleneck, but does not resolve the underlying issues of optimization and scaling.
+Our method makes handle-based recomputation fast by simply assigning weights in terms of feature distances, bypassing the need to solve large linear systems.
+We downsample shapes using a fast decimation algorithm, and use the coarse renders to optimize feature fields, making us highly robust to resolution (see Fig.~\ref{fig:timing}).

-Furthermore, the optimization performed by prior methods scales poorly with mesh resolution.
-These systems scale at best quadratically with vertex count, which makes them prohibitively expensive to run for high resolution meshes.